Eurasian wren: Distribution and habitat

 The Eurasian wren is a Palearctic species.
-The nominate race breeds in Europe as far north as 67°N in Norway and 64°N in Sweden, Finland and Russia.
-The bird's southern limit is northern Spain, southern France, Italy, Sicily and southern Russia.
+The nominate subspecies breeds in Europe as far north as 67°N in Norway and 64°N in Sweden, Finland and Russia.
+Its southern limit is northern Spain, southern France, Italy, Sicily and southern Russia.
 It also breeds in Western Asia as far east as Syria.
-It is replaced by other races in Iceland, the Faroe Islands, Shetland, the Hebrides, and St Kilda, and further south in northwestern Africa, Spain and Portugal, the Balearic Islands, Corsica, Sardinia, Crete and Cyprus.
-Other races also occur in southern Russia and Japan.
+It is replaced by other subspecies in Iceland, the Faroe Islands, Shetland, the Hebrides, and St Kilda, and further south in northwestern Africa, Spain and Portugal, the Balearic Islands, Corsica, Sardinia, Crete and Cyprus.
+Other subspecies also occur in southern Russia and eastern Asia to Japan.

 It occupies a great variety of habitats, typically any kind of cultivated or uncultivated area with bushes and low ground cover; gardens, hedgerows, thickets, plantations, woodland and reed beds.
 It inhabits more open locations with clumps of brambles or gorse, rough pasture, moorland, boulder-strewn slopes, rocky coasts and sea cliffs.